checkout/CheckoutCardManagement-Android/README.md

 ## Retrieve Secure Data

 <sub> The following example covers PIN, but similar APIs are available for PAN, CVV, and PAN + CVV.
 The general flow remains the same.
-The only different is the API for PAN + CVV it will return a pair of view instead of one.</sub>
+The only different is the API for PAN + CVV it will return a pair of views instead of one.</sub>

 These calls are subject to a unique SCA flow prior to every individual call.
 Only on completion of a specific authentication can a single-use token be requested and provided to the SDK, in order to continue executing the request.